Becoming a parent

 - The NHS recommends a number of vaccinations for babies and children.
 You can see a list of recommended vaccines and further information at the NHS childhood vaccines page.

-- Children's centres provide a range of different services to help children who are under five years of age and their families and carers.
+- Children's centres provide a range of different services to help children who are under five years of age, including children with special educational needs and disabilities (SEND) and their families and carers.
 They also host ante-natal and post-natal courses.
 See more on our children's centres web page.

 - There are many kinds of childcare available within Herefordshire.
 Search the childcare directory to find a nursery or childminder.
 There is also some funding available to help parents with childcare costs.
 See our free early education and childcare page for more information.